neoml-lib/neoml/NeoML/docs/en/API/ClassificationAndRegression/DecisionTree.md

 - *SplitCriterion* — the criterion for subset splitting.
 - *ConstNodeThreshold* — the ratio of the equal elements in the subset which should be the threshold for creating a constant node (may be from 0 to 1).
 - *RandomSelectedFeaturesCount* — no more than this number of randomly selected features will be used for each node.
 Set the value to `-1` to use all features every time.
+- *MulticlassMode* - the approach used in multiclass task.

 ## Model